jacques-saraydaryan/DeepPoseIdentification/README.md

 The activation function defines the output of a node given an input or set of inputs.
 They help neural networks (NN) introduce non-linearity.
 This means that the NN can successfully approximate functions which does not follow linearity or predict the class of a function which is divided by a decision boundary which is not linear.
 In our case, we chose `tanh`.
 It is very similar to sigmoid (suitable for classification) but has a stronger gradient meaning that the derivates are steeper and converge quicker.

+As a last activation function, we use `sigmoid`.
+It restricts the output value between 0 and 1 which for us indicates the label of output.

 - Optimiser

 The optimiser is used in NN to produce better and faster results when updating the parameters, weights and biases.
 In our case, we used an Adaptive Moment Estimation (Adam).
 It computes adaptive learning rates for each parameter.
 Adam works well in practice, it converges very fast.
 It also rectifies problems such as vanishing learning rate, slow convergence or high variance in the parameter updates.